IN THIS ARTICLE

 How is trastuzumab given (Herceptin)?

-Trastuzumab is given as an injection through a needle placed into a vein.
+Trastuzumab is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 90 minutes to complete.
+Trastuzumab must be given slowly, and the IV infusion can take up to 90 minutes to complete.

 Before you receive this medication, you may need to undergo a biopsy to make sure trastuzumab is the right medication to treat your cancer.